The Five-Year Engagement: Plot

-Violet starts a relationship with Winton but often reminisces about Tom, who wishes her a happy birthday via email, including a video of Ming's ridiculous experiment on his friend Tarquin.
+Violet starts a relationship with Winton but often reminisces about Tom.
+He wishes her a happy birthday via email, including a video of Ming's ridiculous experiment on his friend Tarquin.
 Violet calls Tom, who has returned to San Francisco, working as a sous-chef under Alex and dating the hostess, Audrey.
 Their friendly-but-awkward conversation takes a turn as they argue over Violet's stale donuts experiment as a metaphor for their relationship, and both end the call upset.

-Realizing Tom's unhappiness, Alex fires him out of love, telling him that he is the better chef and should open his own franchise, and Tom launches a popular taco truck.
+Realizing Tom's unhappiness, Alex fires him out of love, telling him that he is the better chef and should open his own establishment.
+So, Tom launches a popular taco truck.

 Violet receives an assistant professorship but learns she was hired because she is dating Winton, and breaks up with him.
 After lunch with his parents, Tom decides to win Violet back and breaks up with Audrey.
-He surprises Violet at her grandparent's funeral in England, and they agree to spend the remainder of the summer together in San Francisco, rekindling their relationship while sharing an apartment and working in the taco truck.
+He surprises Violet at her grandmother's funeral in England, and they agree to spend the remainder of the summer together in San Francisco, rekindling their relationship while sharing an apartment and working in the taco truck.

 Driving Violet to the airport, Tom offers to take his truck to Michigan and continue their relationship.
-Violet proposes to Tom at the side of the road, just as he did five years before, and Tom reveals the ring he originally gave her, explaining that he was planning to re-propose at the airport.
+Violet proposes to Tom at the side of the road, just as he did five years before, and Tom produces the ring he originally gave her, explaining that he was planning to re-propose at the airport.

 They head to Alamo Square, where Violet has organized their family and friends for an impromptu wedding.
 Tom chooses between Violet's various options for the officiant, clothing, and music, and they finally marry.

 Tom and Violet share their first kiss as a married couple, and the film flashes back to their first kiss when they first met at a New Year's Eve party.
-Alex and Suzie sing “Cucurrucucú paloma” on a carriage ride with the newly-wedded couple.
+Alex and Suzie sing "Cucurrucucú paloma" on a carriage ride with the newlyweds.